 The tax saving achieved in this case was over £300K.
-Not only that, the farmer had the delight of selling his crop In April 2012, when it was looking fantastic, and did not have to undertake a soggy harvest in the September.
-We could not plan for the weather; however we can plan to save the CGT!
+Not only that, the farmer had the delight of selling his crop In April 2012, when it was looking fantastic, and did not have to undertake a soggy harvest in September.
+We could not plan for the weather; however, we can plan to save the CGT!

 Sam Kirkham 01823 286096